Sujishankar2004/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

-# Ex.No: 10 Learning – Use Supervised Learning
+# Ex.No: 13 Learning_miniproject
 ### DATE:13.5.2025
-### REGISTER NUMBER :
+### REGISTER NUMBER :212222220028
 ### AIM:
-To write a program to train the classifier for Blood Donation center.
+To write a program to train the classifier for Blood Donation service center.
 ###  Algorithm:
 1.Import libraries
 (pandas, sklearn, matplotlib, seaborn)